 How to Serve Red Bean Soup

 Red bean soup can be served hot or chilled, and my favourite way is chilled.
 I just keep a jug in my fridge and scoop out what I want into a bowl.
-There are a range of things you can serve this with, like coconut milk/cream, sago balls, glutinous rice cakes and longans, however after some experimenting I still prefer the soup plain.

 Other Recipes Similar to Red Bean Soup

 - Rainbow che

 - Red coconut sweet sticky rice

 Thank you for visiting our blog and we hope you enjoyed this post.